Helicopter: Flight controls

-The collective pitch control or collective is located on the left side of the pilot's seat with a settable friction control to prevent inadvertent movement.
-The collective changes the pitch angle of all the main rotor blades collectively (i.e. all at the same time) and independently of their position.
-Therefore, if a collective input is made, all the blades change equally, and the result is the helicopter increasing or decreasing in altitude.
+The collective pitch control or collective is located on the left side of the pilot's seat with an adjustable friction control to prevent inadvertent movement freeing the pilot's left hand for other uses.
+The collective changes the pitch angle of all the main rotor blades collectively (i.e. all at the same time) and independently of their rotational position.
+Therefore, if an up collective input is made, all the blades increase angle of attack equally, and the result is additional lift (power) to the main rotor system which can increase helicopter speed or altitude.
+Lowering the collective results in less lift from the main rotor system.

 A swashplate controls the collective and cyclic pitch of the main blades.
-The swashplate moves up and down, along the main shaft, to change the pitch of both blades.
-This causes the helicopter to push air downward or upward, depending on the angle of attack.
-The swashplate can also change its angle to move the blades angle forwards or backwards, or left and right, to make the helicopter move in those directions.
+The swashplate moves up and down, along the main shaft, to change the pitch of the blades.
+The stick is connected to the swash plate through the collective and cyclic systems allowing both systems to independently control the angle of the blades.

-The anti-torque pedals are located in the same position as the rudder pedals in a fixed-wing aircraft, and serve a similar purpose, namely to control the direction in which the nose of the aircraft is pointed.
+The anti-torque pedals are located in the same position as the rudder pedals in a fixed-wing aircraft, and serve a similar purpose, namely to control the yaw or direction in which the nose of the aircraft is pointed.
 Application of the pedal in a given direction changes the pitch of the tail rotor blades, increasing or reducing the thrust produced by the tail rotor and causing the nose to yaw in the direction of the applied pedal.
 The pedals mechanically change the pitch of the tail rotor altering the amount of thrust produced.
+Helicopters do not exhibit adverse yaw as seen in airplanes and the pedals are not generally required when turning in forward flight.
+Use of the pedals is closely related to the collective in hover.
+For example, increasing collective increases aerodynamic drag on the main rotor system causing a yaw of the helicopter.
+The pedals are used to counter that yaw.

+Both the cyclic and collective can have a wide variety of toggles and switches available to the pilot to control such things as aerodynamic trim, engine speed trim, radio and intercom, hook release, water release, etc. This allows the pilot to control these functions without removing their hands from the controls.